EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 The connection automatically reconnects during node failures.
 You can control this behaviour with options on the [`ConnectionSettings`](xref:EventStore.ClientAPI.ConnectionSettings) such as limiting retry attempts or frequency.
 The connection and durable subscription even manage a subscription during node failures, you will not receive duplicated messages over your durable subscription.

 ::: tip
-For those using the closed source version of Event Store `GossipPort` is an alias for `ManagerPort` as the closed source version includes a node manager on each physical node.
+For those using the closed source version of EventStoreDB `GossipPort` is an alias for `ManagerPort` as the closed source version includes a node manager on each physical node.
 This allows for controlling many virtual nodes on a machine with easy configuration.
 The manager also acts as a supervisor for the nodes.
 :::

 ## EventStoreConnection

-The `EventStoreConnection` class maintains a full-duplex connection between the client and the Event Store server. `EventStoreConnection` is thread-safe and we recommend that you create one instance per application.
+The `EventStoreConnection` class maintains a full-duplex connection between the client and the EventStoreDB server. `EventStoreConnection` is thread-safe and we recommend that you create one instance per application.

 All operations are fully asynchronous and return either a `Task` or a `Task<T>`.
 If you need to execute synchronously, call `.Wait()`, or `Result` on the asynchronous version.